Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: Introduction

 \section{Introduction}

-By making use of imagination and intuition, human conscious planning breaks down long-horizon tasks into more manageable abstract steps, each of which can be narrowed down further.
-This type of planning attends to important decision points \citep{sutton1999between} and relevant environmental factors linking the decision points \citep{tang2020neuroevolution}, thus operating abstractly both in time and in space \citep{dehane2017consciousness}.
-In contrast, existing RL agents either operate solely based on intuition (model-free methods) or are limited to reasoning over mostly shortsighted plans (model-based methods).
-The intrinsic limitations constrain the application of RL in real-world under a glass ceiling formed by challenges of longer-term generalization, below the level of human conscious reasoning.
+Attending to relevant aspects in both time and space, human conscious planning breaks down long-horizon tasks into more manageable steps, each of which can be narrowed down further.
+Stemming from consciousness in the first sense (C1) \citep{dehane2017consciousness}, this type of planning focuses attention on mostly the important decision points \citep{sutton1999between} and relevant environmental factors linking the decision points \citep{tang2020neuroevolution}, thus \textit{operating abstractly both in time and in space}.
+In contrast, existing Reinforcement Learning (RL) agents either operate solely based on intuition (model-free methods) or are limited to reasoning over mostly relatively shortsighted plans (model-based methods) \cite{daniel2017thinking}.
+The intrinsic limitations constrain the real-world application of RL under a glass ceiling formed by challenges of generalization.

-In this paper, we leverage these intuitions to develop a planning agent that automatically decomposes the complex task at hand into smaller subtasks, by constructing high-level abstract ``proxy'' problems.
-A proxy problem is represented as a graph where 1) the vertices consist of states proposed by a generative model, which represent sparse decision points; and 2) the edges, which define temporally-extended transitions, are constructed by focusing on a small amount of relevant information from the states, using an attention mechanism.
+Building on our previous work on conscious planning \citep{zhao2021consciousness}, we take inspirations to develop a planning agent that automatically decomposes the complex task at hand into smaller subtasks, by constructing abstract ``proxy'' problems.
+A proxy problem is represented as a graph where 1) the vertices consist of states imagined by a generative model, corresponding to sparse decision points; and 2) the edges, which define temporally-extended transitions, are constructed by focusing on a small amount of relevant information from the states, using an attention mechanism.
 Once a proxy problem is constructed and the agent solves it to form a plan, each of the edges defines a new sub-problem, on which the agent will focus next.
 This divide-and-conquer strategy allows constructing partial solutions that generalize better to new situations, while also giving the agent flexibility to construct abstractions necessary for the problem at hand.
-Our theoretical analysis establishes guarantees on the quality of the solution to the overall problem.
+Our theoretical analyses establish guarantees on the quality of the solution to the overall problem.